~ HOW TO MANAGE YOUR JUVENILE DELINQUENT HAIR ~

 Don’t own a stretchy headband?
 A ribbon works just as well, as shown by Andreja.

 Don’t let your neck have all the fun!
-Scarves are great for keeping your hair in check.
-They can be worn in a myriad of ways, making it hard to get boring and easy to cover your uncooperative hair.
+Scarves are also great for keeping your hair in check.
+They can be worn in a multitude of ways, making it hard to get boring but easy to cover your uncooperative hair.
 See ten ways to style a scarf here.
-See below for how some of the cool kids are doing it.
+And see below for how some of the cool kids are doing it.

 BRIMLESS HATS STARTING WITH ‘B’

-The humble beanie is also always a warm welcome, come winter time, and is a great way to flatten boofy hair.
-Please also note some very sound advice from Jazzelle Zanaughtti (@uglyworldwide) 😉
+The humble beanie is also always a warm welcome come winter time, and is also a great way to flatten boofy hair.
+Please also note some very sound advice from Jazzelle Zanaughtti (below) 😉

 DO IT LIKE X-TINA